mcnuttandrew/zine-potential/README.md

-# On the Potential of Zines as Medium for Visualization - Supplement Site
+# On the Potential of Zines as a Medium for Visualization - Supplement Site

 Install the dependencies...